 The Rubin has a limited number of wheelchairs for use by visitors.
 Please request a wheelchair at the admissions desk or coat check, or reserve one by calling the admissions desk at 212.620.5000 x375 on the day of your visit.

 On the first Monday of every month the Rubin Museum of Art welcomes older adults (65 and older) to receive free admission to the galleries (regularly $10).
 Reservations for group visits are recommended, and private tours of the galleries can be arranged by filing out the Senior Group Reservation Form.

 Since opening its doors to the public in October 2004, the Rubin Museum has worked to provide programming, events, and resources for senior audiences.
-Every Wednesday the museum presents Lunch Matters, a lunchtime screening of a short documentary film focused on themes and ideas present in Himalayan art and followed by a moderated discussion.

 For Blind or Partially Sighted Visitors

 High-contrast, large-print labels are available for every exhibition.
 They can be found in binders in each gallery to assist visitors in their viewing and understanding of the exhibition.